ChiefChingu/milestone-two-memory-card-game/TEST.md

 Note: Safari browsers bug out.
 The two cards animate (tilt) as expected, but then the second card that was turned disappears.
 After many tries of fixing (on iPhone only, so trial and error, no console checking), finally decided to disable animation for Safari browsers.

 ### 9. See cards flip back when there is no match.
-- When no match, both cards flip back.
+- When no match, see that both cards flip back.
-- New cards can be clicked.
+- Click a new card as first card.

 ### 10. See the number of moves I made so far.
-- After a match or NO match: you can see the counter for number of moves increment with +1 move.
+- After a match or NO match: you see the counter for number of moves increment with +1 move.

 ### 11. In challenge mode: see my best score.
-- If no best score available (meaning: first time challenge mode or best score is reset): there is no best score, you can only see the number of moves in the header.
+- If no best score available (meaning: first time challenge mode or best score is reset): there is no best score, you only see the number of moves in the header.
 - If best score is available: you see the best score in the header of the game page (next to the moves counter).

 ### 12. Get confirmation when the game is finished.